Awards Recognizing Contributions to the Advancement of Women across MSU's Campus

 The Betty Coffey Award was established in memory of Betty Coffey, an engineering professor from 1977-1984 who was noted for her teaching excellence and her contributions to women's equity.

-Kristen Intemann, history and philosophy, received the Betty Coffey Award in memory of an engineering professor who was noted for her teaching excellence and championing of women's equity and minority issues in the curriculum.
+Betsy Danforth, Director of the MSU Women's Center, received the Betty Coffey Award in memory of an engineering professor who was noted for her teaching excellence and championing of women's equity and minority issues in the curriculum.
 The award comes with a $1,000 honorarium.

 Women's Faculty Caucus Distinguished Mentor award